salesforce/lwc-rfcs/text/0112-server-engine.md

 };

 // The method dedicated to create an LWC component in a server environment.
 It returns a string
-// resulting of the serialization component tree export function renderComponent(
+// representing the serialized component tree. export function renderComponent(
     tagName: string,
     opts: { Ctor: typeof LightningElement },